philbedard/gnmi_tui/README.md

 - Compact view shows: timestamp, key value, path-after-key, and value.
 - Press `c` again to return to full view.

+## Freeze Mode

+- Press `f` to freeze the main table display.
+- While frozen, new incoming rows are buffered instead of rendered.
+- Press `f` again to resume and flush buffered rows into the table.

 ## Monitor and Graph Mode

 - Move to a table row and press `Space` to select or unselect that row's path for monitoring.